Facebook ads are amazing.

 Don’t aim for the goal of creating a Facebook Ad.
 Put it on your wall, and see what happens.
 If people click on it, like it, and share it as an organic post, then if you put money behind it, it’s going to get even better.

 I hope you learned some tips on how to make your Facebook Ads cheaper.
-If you want more tips, I’ve created a targeting guide that you can grab for free down below.
+And if you haven’t already, be sure to grab my checklist for creating an awesome Facebook ad:

 What do you use to make Facebook Ads cheaper?
 Let me know in the comments below!